SQL # |

 The Full version of SQL# is licensed per “Production” server, with a current maximum of 20 servers for the per-server pricing.
 21 or more Production servers is a flat fee and is considered a Site License.

+For the purposes of licensing, "Server" is defined as an individual, active instance of an Operating System, containing at least one active Instance of Microsoft SQL Server.
 SQL# can be installed on any number of databases.
 SQL# can also be installed on any number of non-Production servers (e.g. development, testing, etc.), workstations, and Production-level passive cluster nodes, provided that the appropriate number of Production servers have been licensed.
+How long is the license period?

 Each license period, whether initial purchase or upgrade, is for 2 years (i.e. 24 months).